Jonathan2251/lbd/source/llvmstructure.rst

   118-165-78-230:build Jonathan$

-After build, you can type command ``llc –version`` to find the cpu0 backend,
+After building, you can run the command ``llc --version``
+to verify that the Cpu0 backend is available.

 .. code-block:: console